 Giardiasis is an infection of the small bowel by a single-celled organism called Giardia lamblia.
 People become infected with the Giardia parasite after swallowing Giardia cysts often found in water contaminated by raw sewage or animal waste.

-common intestinal parasitic disease.
+- In the US, Giardiasis is the most common intestinal parasitic disease.

 - Travelers to foreign countries may develop diarrhea often caused by Giardia.